you-zhou/notes/dev.md

 When run, Sphinx will import your code and using Python’s introspection features it will extract all function, method and class signatures.
 It will also extract the accompanying docstrings, and compile it all into well structured and easily readable documentation for your project.

 * [Read The Docs](https://readthedocs.org/)
+It is a great, free hosting for your Sphinx docs.
+You can configure it with commit hooks to your source repository so that rebuilding your documentation will happen automatically.

 ## project publication
 Depending on the project, your documentation might include some or all of the following components: